simgislab/m-d.me/content/notes/roerich-altai-himalaya/index.md

 <a id="143">**143 LEH-KARAKORUM-KHOTAN**</a>

 If Shin-lo, this Chinese frontier officer here, would only know how touched we were by his hearty reception!
 Isolated in these far-off mountains, deprived of every means of communication, this officer by his help and kindness reminded us of those traits of the better China.
 It was so important to us---because we go to China with sincere friendship and an open heart!
 And we met and said farewell to Shin-lo most heartily.
 Out of friendship we even unfolded our tents on the dusty yard of the fort.
 The people wanted to remain here at least one more day, because the desert has already begun.
 They rejoice.
-But we regret something unrepeatable.
-Crystals of the summits, will the lace of the desert sands replace you?
+But we regret something unrepeatable: Crystals of the summits, will the lace of the desert sands replace you?
 Other caravans arrive.
 They talk around the camp-fire.
 Conversation, smiles, pipes and rest.
 They whisper: "In Bhutan, they await the coming soon of Shambhala."---"First was India, then China, afterward Russia and now will be Shambhala." . . .

 "In the Temple under the image of Buddha is an underground boiling lake.
 Once a year they descend and throw into the lake precious stones." . . .